tonymorris/fp-projects/papa.md

     *  **`papa-bifunctors-implement`** Implements safe and useful functions that depend only on `bifunctors`.

   * **`papa-x`** Exports modules from arbitrary third-party packages that are safe and useful to have re-exported into default scope.
-Implements useful, general library functions that depend only on `bifunctors`.
+Implements useful, general library functions that depend on arbitrary third-party packages.

     *  **`papa-x-export`** Exports safe and useful functions from arbitrary third-party packages.